-Between midnight and dawn on Saturday, November 18, watch for meteors in the annual Leonid meteor shower.
-Maybe you saw some meteors on the morning of November 17, too?
-In 2017, the peak stretches over two mornings, and a new moon on November 18 guarantees darkness (from rural locations) on both nights.
+Between midnight and dawn on Wednesday, November 18, watch for meteors in the annual Leonid meteor shower.
+In 2020, the new moon on November 15 guarantees darkness (from rural locations) on both nights.

 The Leonids are famous for storming at various times in recent history.
 The first great meteor storm of modern times was nearly 200 years ago; it was the Leonid shower of November 1833.
 That famous shower had a major effect on the development of the scientific study of meteors.
 It’s one reason the Leonids are so famous.